Power goes out briefly ahead of Rio closing ceremony

-RIO DE JANEIRO The power went out briefly in a section of the Maracana stadium and parts of the surrounding neighborhoods minutes before the Olympics closing ceremony began Sunday night.
+RIO DE JANEIRO The power went out briefly in a section of the Maracana stadium and parts of the surrounding neighbourhoods minutes before the Olympics closing ceremony began Sunday night.

 The ceremony started, however, on time.
 Most of the stadium was still fully lit by that stage.